YupCore/miku-plushie-mod-bedrock/README.md

 ### Hats

-Every plush doubles as headwear.
+Every plush doubles as headwear so you can have a smol Miku or Teto with you at all times!

 <p align="center">
   <img src="assets/gameplay/teto%20hat%20w%20miku.png" alt="Teto plush hat with Miku" width="520">